0SINTr/DHushCP/README.md

 - **Python Version:** Python 3.8 or higher
 - **Dependencies:**
   - `scapy` for packet crafting and sniffing
-  - `cryptography` for RSA encryption and checksum generation
+  - `cryptography` for ECC encryption and checksum generation
 - **Privileges:** Root or sudo access to send and receive DHCP packets
 - **Network Interface:** Active wireless interface in UP state